fission/fission.io/content/en/docs/usage/function/executor.en.md

 #### Autoscaling

-Let's create a function to demonstrate the autoscaling behaviour in Fission.
+Let's create a function to demonstrate the autoscaling behavior in Fission.
 We create a simple function which outputs "Hello World" in using NodeJS.
 We have kept the CPU request and limit purposefully low to simulate the load and also kept the target CPU percent to 50%.